Zebebles/discordjs-bot-framework/README.md

              group: "Misc", //this command will come under this group in the automatic help message. ownerOnly : true, //if this command is to be used by the bot creator only.
-             description: "sends hello in the channel", //this will show in the help message guildOnly : true, //any command that refers to a guild with the discord.js library will crash if it triggered in a dm channel.
+             description: "sends hello in the channel", //this will show in the help message
+             example: ">>hello", //do what you want with this, can be used in your help message. guildOnly : true, //any command that refers to a guild with the discord.js library will crash if it triggered in a dm channel.
 This prevents that
 	         reqArgs: true, //if your command requires any args after the command, this will add them as msg parameters
-	        reqUser: true //if your command requires an @mentioned user, this will find them add them as msg parameters });
+	         reqUser: true, //if your command requires an @mentioned user, this will find them add them as msg parameters
+             reqBotPerms: ["MANAGE_MESSAGES"], //any permissions that the bot needs to run this command.
+             reqUserPerms: ["MANAGE_MESSAGES"] //any permissions that the user should need for the bot to run this command.
+        });
     }

-    run(params = {"msg": msg, "user": user, "args": args}){ //all the code for your command goes in here. message.channel.send("Hello" + params.args);
+    run(params = {"msg": msg, "user": user, "args": args}){ //all the code for your command goes in here.  user and args will be null unless the reqUser and reqArgs fields above are set to true. message.channel.send("Hello" + params.args);
     }
 }